stevencombs/retrocombs.github.io/_drafts/2022-03-31-master-mega65-keyboard.md

 ### Return

-In the words of Jim Butterfield from his Commodore 64 user’s video, the RETURN tells the computer to do this thing.
+In the words of Jim Butterfield from his [Commodore 64 Training Video](https://youtu.be/J9WnHuGjZ38?t=859), the RETURN tells the computer to "DO IT."
 That can mean many things on the MEGA65 such as:

 1. Save a BASIC program line into memory.
 2. Activate an immediate mode command.
-3. Display errors for incorrect syntax.
+3. Display incorrect syntax error messages.
 4. Accept program data input.
 5. Accept program default data.
 5. Produce a carriage return.